-If you have been listening to this podcast or reading the blog at MichelleLisaAnderson.com you know I love to research.
+If you have been listening to my podcast or reading my blog, then you know that I love to research.

 When I was married to a good man who drank too much and was addicted to drugs and many other things, I began to research.

-I found some websites but they usually had a cliched picture of a person standing on top of a mountain with his arms open wide.
-Or even worse, images of drugs and alcohol and the last thing I needed to see was images of the very substances that were responsible for taking the man I love away from me.
+They usually had a cliched picture of a person standing on top of a mountain with his or her arms open wide.
+Or, even worse, images of drugs and alcohol.
+The last thing I needed to see was images of the very substances that were responsible for taking the man I love away from me.
 Do you know the kind of pictures I’m talking about?

 I craved something with real answers.

 I found chat rooms that were filled with angry women who were only using it as a place to vent.
 And let’s be clear – there’s nothing wrong with venting.
-But if you’re around someone who’s constantly complaining – it can be depressing.
+But if you’re around someone who’s constantly complaining, you know that it can be depressing.
 How often are you going to want to hang out with someone who’s always using their energy to unload their negativity?

-And as a quick side note: this is why I always tell women be careful with your friendships when you’re married to someone who’s struggling with addiction.
-You want to make sure you’re always finding a balance between sharing your struggles but also listening to other people too.
+And as a quick side note: this is why I always tell women to be careful with their friendships when they’re married to someone who’s struggling with addiction.
+You want to make sure you’re always finding a balance between sharing your struggles, but also listening to other people too.
 It can’t always be about our urgent problems.

 I would never, ever take that time back.
-And that motivated me to create a social media campaign called: 12 Blessings Of Addiction.
-Once a week I post on Facebook and Instagram a very personal blessing that came from loving someone struggling with this disease.
+And that motivated me to create a social media campaign called 12 Blessings of Addiction.
+Once a week, I post a very personal blessing that came from loving someone struggling with this disease on Facebook and Instagram.

-Now this is just a warning: some of these blessings are controversial.
+Now, this is just a warning: some of these blessings are controversial.
 I’ve already received some not-so-loving feedback.
 But you don’t have to agree with everything I’m saying.
-It’s ok if we have a difference of opinion.
+It’s okay if we have a difference of opinion.
 We can still be sisters and in this together.
 We shouldn’t let addiction tear us apart just because we all don’t think alike.

 So if you need encouragement and are wondering why God put you in this relationship – check out my Facebook Page and Instagram and look for the posts about the 12 Blessings of Addiction.
 Send me a friend request or follow me.
-I would love to hear from you plus you’ll get the most latest essays and podcasts.
+I would love to hear from you.
+Plus, you’ll get the latest essays and podcasts.

 And before I go, I want you to lean in really close.
 Because I think you might need to hear this today.

 If you’re in need of immediate help, recovery, and answers, I have you covered.
-Go to the website MichelleLisaAnderson.com and check out the 3 programs.
-They are online, work at your own pace, and you have lifetime access.
-So if something comes up – you can take a pause and come back whenever it’s most convenient for you.
+Go check out my three programs.
+They are online and do-at-your-own-pace.
+You have lifetime access, so if something comes up you can take a pause and come back whenever it’s most convenient for you.
 You don’t have to go through this alone.